oscars47/Math-Thesis/README.md

 * for future reference, to initialize Qiskit IBMQ, need to run a python file with the following code once: from qiskit_ibm_provider import IBMProvider IBMProvider.save_account(API_KEY, overwrite=True)
+* wrote up chapter 3 of thesis to explain the simulation process
+* realized that ref.
+3 used 2*N_m-1 CZs -- so I will add ansatz 4.
+** problem is realized that when mu = 0 still have MI > 0... also shape of peak is still not consistent.
+* ran benchmark of VQE with 1000 circuits
+* running benchmark of MI with 1000 circuits

 ## 2/19/24